brunch/brunch-guide/content/en/chapter04-starting-from-scratch.md

 Because our JS is now modularized, nothing appears in the console when we load the page: we need to **require the module** that serves as our app’s entry point.

 By default, **modules are named from their path** inside the watched paths that are subject to module wrapping.
-If you only have one such path, it won't prefix module names (this is our case, as just `app` is relevant).
+If you only have one such path, it won’t prefix module names (this is our case, as just `app` is relevant).
 If you have many such paths, their basename will prefix module names.
 The file extension is not used, which lets you use whatever script syntax you’d like (e.g. CoffeeScript or TypeScript).

-As we have a `app/application.js` file, the module name, as you can see above, is just `"application"`.
-So at the end of our `<body>`, inside `app/assets/index.html`, we just add on line 15:
+As we have an `app/application.js` file, the module name is just `"application"`, as you can see above.
+So at the end of our `<body>`, inside `app/assets/index.html`, we just add the following at line 15:

 ```html
 <script>require('application').init();</script>
 ```

-Let's run the build again:
+Let’s run the build again:

 ```sh
 $ brunch b  # Shortcut for "brunch build"